Freemasonry is definitely one of the oldest existing organizations in the world. Its organized rituals have been around

 So How Can One Define a Modern Freemason?

 We have seen that Freemasonry today is still relevant for its members and it’s not hard to describe the 21st century Freemason.

 The modern Freemason is someone who follows the values of Freemasonry that encourages its members to improve themselves and live well in order to obtain a peaceful, happy and free life.

 Freemasonry has always taught its members to offer help and relief – not only to other members of the fraternity but to all those in need.

 This is evident when one looks at the large sums of money Masonic lodges donate to various charitable causes and also at the charitable works they do.

-In fact, one of Freemason’s main roles is to give donations towards important causes.
-In the last 20 years, Fremasons have donated over 100 million dollars to many different worthy causes worldwide.
+In fact, one of Freemason’s main roles is to give donations to important causes.
+In the last 20 years, Freemasons have donated over 100 million dollars to many different worthy causes worldwide.

-Even though Freemasonry is a very old organization, it is still important in the 21st century as it teaches timeless values and is based on principles which have always been, and will always remain, important in any society.
+Even though Freemasonry is a very old organization, it is still important in the 21st century as it teaches timeless values and is based on principles that have always been and will always remain, important in any society.